Two months after requesting that the U.S. Department of Transportation Inspector General investigate reports that U.S.

-Rep. Peter DeFazio today released the following statement on the upcoming net neutrality rollback vote coming before the Federal Communications Commission (FCC):
+Rep. Peter DeFazio today released the following statement on the United States-Mexico-Canada trade agreement:

 Today, Chair of the House Committee on Transportation and Infrastructure Peter DeFazio (D-OR) sent a letter to the top official at the Pipeline and Hazardous Materials Safety Administration (PHMSA) urging immediate action be taken to conduct a thorough analysis of the potential impacts of transporting liquefied natural gas (LNG) by rail tank car.